Ford Ecosport Insurance Rates

 Rates are averaged for all Ford Ecosport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Ford Ecosport Insurance
+How to Shop for Affordable Ford Ecosport Insurance

-- Drivers age 16 to 20 are charged the highest rates, costing up to $409 each month including comprehensive and collision insurance
+- Drivers under the age of 20 have the highest car insurance rates, costing up to $409 each month if comprehensive and collision insurance is included

-- Drivers considered higher risk with a DUI or reckless driving violation may be required to pay an average of $1,510 more every year than a safer driver
+- Drivers with DUI or reckless driving convictions may pay on average $1,510 more per year to insure a Ford Ecosport

 Is a Ford Ecosport worth buying?
 If insurance rates are too high, you may regret buying a vehicle.
 If you want to start shopping for new Ford EcoSport insurance rates, enter your ZIP code in our free tool below.